cloudflare/next-on-pages/docs/supported.md

 #### `generateStaticParams`

 When doing static site generation (SSG) in the app directory, you need to tell the page that it is not possible for non-prerendered dynamic routes to occur, i.e. [they should 404](https://nextjs.org/docs/app/api-reference/file-conventions/route-segment-config#dynamicparams).
-This is so that it doesn't generate a Node.js Lamba function for the dynamic parameter, while generating prerendered HTMl files for all params provided by `generateStaticParams`.
+This is so that it doesn't generate a Node.js Lamba function for the dynamic parameter, while generating prerendered HTML files for all params provided by `generateStaticParams`.

 ```diff
 + export const dynamicParams = false;